sbarthol/scoogle/README.md

 ### Benchmark

 The web crawler is able to crawl and store approximately 35 pages per second on a `e2-standard-4` GCE instance (4 vCPUs, 16 GB memory).

-## Frontend written in *React*

-Inside the *frontend* directory, run `npm start` in order to serve the frontend in developer mode.
-Run `npm run build` to build the production files.
-When the build has completed, the static files will be located inside the *target* directory of the maven project and will be served by the `Server` class.

-The frontend consists of a home page with a searchbar.
-Upon hitting a *Search* button, the frontend displays a list of websites matching the keywords put in the searchbar.
-The pagination groups the links by 10.
+### Running

+After running `mvn clean package`, run `java -jar ./target/web-crawler.jar [options] [source ...]`

+The options are

+- `--zooKeeperAddress` The address of the ZooKeeper Quorum server.
+Defaults to `localhost`.
+- `--zooKeeperPort` The port of the ZooKeeper Quorum server.
+Defaults to `2181`.
+- `--maxConcurrentSockets` The maximum number of sockets that the program will open simultaneously.
+Defaults to 30.
+  Sometimes if this number is too large, the requests will time out.
+- `-h, --help` Show help message.

+followed by a list of source xml files in the format described above.

 ## Server based on *Akka HTTP*

+### Keyword highlighting

+The server will try to find the webpages that maximize the number of searchbar keywords occurring in it.
+The keywords are reduced to their stem form.
+For example, `eating` or `eaten` will be mapped to the stem `eat`.
+After that, the keywords are mapped to a possible synonym.
+For example `magenta` is mapped to `red`.
+This was achieved using the [Apache Lucene](https://lucene.apache.org/core/) core library.
+All the keywords typed into the searchbar must occur at least once in the webpage for it to appear in the result list.

+A special feature of the searchbar is to surround keywords with quotes (e.g. `"apple"`).
+Both quoted and unquoted keywords must appear at least once in the webpage, but only quoted keywords will be highlighted in the result list.
+If there are no quoted keywords, all the unquoted keywords are highlighted.

+### Speed

+The server is extremely fast in retrieving the list of webpages from a query (usually displays the results in less than a second).
+The HBase database maintains an inverted index table indexing keywords to the webpage they occur in.
+This table is indexed on the keywords, rendering a keyword lookup extremely fast.
+The latest query is always cached which means that upon clicking on the pagination buttons, the query does not need to be processed again, and the webpages do not need to be fetched again from the database.

+### Running

 An *Akka HTTP* server runs and serves the following routes: